-This fascinating collection of petroglyphs far above the Arctic Circle show that people have lived in the area for several thousands of years.
+This fascinating collection of historic Norwegian art far above the Arctic Circle show that people have lived in the area for several thousands of years.

 In fact, there's more hunter-gatherer rock art here than anywhere else in northern Europe.
 This suggests that from 2,000 to 7,000 years ago, Alta was an important meeting place in the far north.